Ten College Qualities You Shouldn't Ignore

 - Interaction with the outside world.
 If you want to get away from the campus "bubble," find out how often students volunteer in the community or interact with the world through study and service work abroad.

 - Weekends.
 What happens on campus when classes aren't in session?
 Do most students stay around?
 Or do they desert the campus?
-Weekends and other "down" times should be a vibrant part of your college experience.
+Weekends and other "down" times can be a big part of your college experience.

 - Taking a break.
-Are coffee houses, movie theaters, and restaurants nearby?
+Are cafes, shopping, movie theaters, and restaurants nearby?
 How easy is it to get out of town?
 To the airport?
 Being able to get off campus easily—even for just a few hours—can have a huge impact on your experience.

 - Alumni networks.
 How active is the alumni association?
 Graduates can be instrumental in locating internships, establishing business contacts, and networking in your field after graduation.